-The notice of cancellation need not take any particular form and however expressed; it is effective if it shows that you no longer wish to be bound by the Enrollment Agreement.
-If the Enrollment Agreement is cancelled, the school will refund the student any money he / she paid, less a registration or administration fee not to exceed \$200.00, and less any deduction for equipment not returned in like issued condition within 10 days after the notice of cancellation is received or student does not attend their first day of class.
+The notice of cancellation may be directed to the office of the registrar via email, written letter or any other formal means of communication used to document your desire to cancel the enrollment agreement.
+If the Enrollment Agreement is cancelled, the school will refund the student any money he/she paid, less a registration or administration fee not to exceed \$200.00, and less any deduction for equipment not returned in like issued condition within 10 days after the notice of cancellation is received or student does not attend their first day of class.

 Additionally, in the event of a rejection of an applicant by the institution to start, the Enrollment Agreement is cancelled, and the school will refund the student any money paid.